cheshire137/overwatch-team-comps/README.md

 brew services start postgresql
 ```

-At anytime you can stop the postgresql service:
+At anytime you can stop the PostgreSQL service:

 ```shell
 brew services stop postgresql